camconrad/compensator/contracts/README.md

   - Trustless proposal resolution prevents delegate manipulation
   - Automatic timeout mechanism prevents stuck proposals
   - Delegate voting verification ensures proper stake distribution

+- **Vote Recorder Update System**:
+  The contract implements a secure vote recorder update mechanism where:
+  - Delegate can propose new vote recorder
+  - 24-hour delay prevents sudden changes
+  - Current vote recorder must confirm changes
+  - Either party can cancel pending updates
+  - Events track all update actions
+  - Clear state management prevents conflicts
+  - Access control ensures proper authorization

+- **Network-Agnostic Timing**:
+  The contract uses a configurable `blocksPerDay` parameter to handle different network block times.
+This allows the contract to work correctly on any EVM-compatible network by adjusting the timing calculations accordingly.
+The default value of 6500 blocks per day is optimized for mainnet, but can be adjusted for other networks.

+- **Gas Protection**:
+  The contract includes gas limit protection in proposal checks to prevent excessive gas usage.
+This is particularly important for functions that need to check multiple proposals, ensuring the contract remains usable even with a large number of proposals.
+The gas limit is set to 50,000 gas per check.

+- **Precision Improvements**:
+  The contract uses consistent precision in all calculations, particularly for reward distribution and time-based calculations.
+This ensures accurate reward distribution and prevents precision loss in critical calculations.
+The `REWARD_PRECISION` constant is used throughout to maintain consistency.

+- **Proposal Outcome Handling**:
+  The contract uses a clear enum for proposal outcomes, making the code more readable and type-safe.
+This helps prevent errors in outcome handling and makes the code more maintainable.
+The enum values are:
+  - `NotResolved`: Initial state
+  - `AgainstWon`: Proposal was defeated or timed out
+  - `ForWon`: Proposal was successful

+- **Gas Optimization**:
+  The contract uses gas-optimized data structures where possible:
+  - `ProposalStake` struct uses `uint128` for stake amounts, which is sufficient for COMP token amounts while saving storage slots
+  - Events are optimized to include only necessary parameters
+  - View functions are provided for efficient frontend integration

+- **Frontend Integration**:
+  The contract includes several view functions to help with frontend development:
+  - `getProposalStake`: Get a delegator's stakes for a specific proposal
+  - `getPendingRewards`: Get a delegator's pending rewards
+  - `rewardsUntil`: Calculate when rewards will be distributed
+  - These functions help reduce the need for complex off-chain calculations